rob-solana/locktower/README.md

 For networks like Solana time can be the PoH hash count which is a VDF that provides a source of time before consensus.
 Other networks adopting this approach would need to consider a global source of time.

 For solana `time` uniquely identifies a specific leader for branch generation.
 At any given time only 1 leader which can be computed from the ledger itself can propose a branch.
-For more details see [bgranch generation](0002-consensus.md) and [leader rotation](0004-leader-rotation.md).
+For more details see [branch generation](0002-consensus.md) and [leader rotation](0004-leader-rotation.md).

 ## Algorithm